frostdevelop/TIPrograms/README.md

-# random
+# TI programs
-Random things we made
+Here's a collection of random calculator programs we made!